On Feb. 24, 2022, 4-year-old Nora Matthiesen was outside, playing in the snow with her dad and sister.

 If one of those components increases, the others must compromise.
 So, if the skull is hard and intact, the brain doesn’t have anywhere to swell.

-“The fracture she had had already had a free-floating piece of the back of the skull.
-And so, that allowed the brain to swell without causing permanent damage in her case,” he explained.
+Nora already had a free-floating piece of the back of the skull.
+So, it allowed the brain to swell without causing permanent brain damage.

-This allowed providers to be more aggressive in treating her intracranial pressure, while she was in a coma for roughly one week.
+This allowed providers to be more aggressive in treating the fluid build-up around her brain, while she was in a coma for roughly one week.

 ‘Miracle child’ comes home